Employers Face Increased Exposure to Employee Lawsuits

 It's imperative to present company policies regarding termination, discrimination, harassment, and other work-related concerns.
 The more you do so, the better your chances of avoiding a legal issue.
 Additionally, make sure the employee handbook complies with federal and state laws.

-So you should have an employment lawyer draft it.
+So it would be best if you had an employment lawyer draft it.
 At the very least, have one review it for potential flaws.
-It is also wise to have your employees sign the handbook indicating they have read and agree to the terms.
+Having your employees sign the handbook indicating they have read and agree to the terms is also wise.

 2. Equal Enforcement